The disabled property

 • And we have now two variables: proxy_mode and address.

-• We have disabled the manual family (and the http_proxy sub family).
+• We have dynamically disabled the manual family (and the http_proxy sub family).